NatronGitHub/openfx-arena/README.md

 * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

-*  Neither the name of the {organization} nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+*  Neither the name of FxArena DA nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.